AlfreddGco/keyboard-shortcuts/README.md

 # Keyboard-Shortcuts
-C program for auto-writing with custom keyboard shortcuts in Linux systems
+C++ program for auto-writing with custom keyboard shortcuts in Linux systems

 ## Dependencies
 The only dependency needed is libxtst-dev which you can install manually or using make file: